Monstera aka “Swiss Cheese Plant” © FeelPic

 Designing with Indoor Plants

 At one point in my life, I had over 30 indoor plants.
 But then my husband and I started havings kids, and I gave some away.
 Then we moved across the country, and I had to part with many, taking only about five with me.
-That was nine years ago, and here I am, back up to 25 indoor plants.
+That was 12 years ago, and here I am, back up to 25 indoor plants.
 Some of them I stick outside in summer, but most of them are full-time indoor residents.
-What can I say, I’m a plant lady!
+What can I say, I’m a plant lady (checkout my t-shirt)!

-So now that we’ve established that we all should have indoor plants in our homes let’s talk about how to incorporate them into your home decor.
-Below are three things to consider when buying and placing indoor plants into your home.
+So now that we’ve established that we all should have plants in our home, let’s talk about how to incorporate them into your home decor.
+Below are three things to consider when buying and placing indoor plants in your home.

 A quick note: You plants won’t survive if they’re in the wrong light.
-Before buying any plants, make a note of your room’s lighting; is it low light (indirect) or bright light (direct)?
-Only buy plants that will thrive in your lighting conditions.
+Before buying any plants, examine the room’s lighting—is it low light (indirect) or bright light (direct)?
+Only buy plants that will thrive in the room’s lighting conditions.

 Plant Size and Placement

 As with all furnishings in a well-thought-out space, indoor plants abide by the same rules of size.
 Large plants won’t work in a small room just as small plants won’t work in a large room.
 Their size needs to feel naturally integrated into the space.
-If a plant is too large in a small space, it will distract your eye from other elements in the room.
-If you have very high ceilings with extra space, go big and tall; otherwise, the plants will get lost and barely noticeable.
+If a plant is too large in a small space, it will distract your eye from other elements in the room and outweigh the design.
+If you have a larger space and/or very high ceilings, go big and tall.
+Smaller plants may get lost and be barely noticeable.
 So do consider your room size when shopping for indoor plants, and pay attention to growth height on the labels.
-For tabletop plants, keep the max height to 2.5 feet, and for floor plants, that depends on your ceiling height.
-It’s best to keep a 3-foot clearance to allow for airflow, plus you don’t want your plant growing into the ceiling.
+For tabletop plants, keep the max height to 2.5 ft, and for floor plants, that depends on your ceiling height.
+It’s best to keep a 3 ft clearance to allow for airflow, plus, you don’t want your plant growing into the ceiling.

 This beautiful dracaena stands tall in the corner of this living space, with plenty of space around it to shine. © Pablo Enriquez